 Advancing AI for industry and society

 IBM Research has been exploring artificial intelligence and machine learning technologies and techniques for decades.
-We believe AI will transform the world in dramatic ways in the coming years – and we’re advancing the field through our portfolio of research focused on three areas: towards human-level intelligence, platform for business, and hardware and the physics of AI.
+We believe AI will transform the world in dramatic ways in the coming years – and we’re advancing the field through our portfolio of research focused on three areas: Advancing AI, Scaling AI, and Trusting AI.

 We’re also working to accelerate AI research through collaboration with like-minded institutions and individuals to push the boundaries of AI faster – for the benefit of industry and society.